simon-frankau/radiosity/README.md

 symmetry between forwards and backwards ray-tracing, and how the radiosity solution represents an equilibrium where the net light flow between pairs of surfaces is zero.

+## TODOs

+ * I'd really like to put in a bunch of unit tests, but don't have cppunit installed yet...
+ * Move to a scheme where visibility feeds into the calculations!
+ * Bounce the light around.